Grêmio FBPA: Training centre

-In 2014,the construction of the new training center of Grêmio, the CT Luiz Carvalho, located next to the Arena do Grêmio, in Porto Alegre was finished.
+In 2014, the construction of the new training center of Grêmio, the CT Luiz Carvalho, located next to the Arena do Grêmio, in Porto Alegre was finished.
 It is adjacent to the Guaíba River, and has one of the most beautiful views of the city with the stadium and a cable-stayed bridge in the background.

 Supporters

 Grêmio fans are called "gremistas" or "tricolores".
 Originally, Grêmio was a club heavily supported by Brazilians of German descent of Rio Grande do Sul.
 Over time, that distinction has reduced, and today the fan base is very diverse.
 The club, together with Internacional, divide the population of Rio Grande do Sul; Grêmio is also the most popular club in western Santa Catarina and south-west Paraná.
 The club has around 8 million fans in the country, meaning that, in terms of ranking, the club is the 6th most supporters in the Brazil.
 The largest outside the Rio de Janeiro-São Paulo axis.
 A 2022 research pointed out that Grêmio has the most "loyal" fans in Brazil.
-The survey that measured the size of the fans in the country identified that 90.6% of Grêmio fans say they support Grêmio exclusively and that only 9.4% of Grêmio supporters supported or sympathized with another Brazilian football team.
-Grêmio associates 92,000 people.
+The survey that measured the size of the fans in the country identified that 90.6% of Grêmio fans say they support Grêmio exclusively and that only 9.4% of Grêmio fans supported or sympathized with another Brazilian football team.
+In 2023, Grêmio had more than 100,000 sócios (club-members/associates).